gouravkhunger/dependents.info/README.md

 > **note**: the image is only available for repositories that run the action successfully.

-copy the following code snippet below and **replace `owner/repo`** with your repository's name. paste it wherever you want to embed the image.
+copy the following code snippet and **replace `owner/repo`** with your repository's name. paste it wherever you want to embed the image.

 ```html
 <a href="https://github.com/owner/repo/network/dependents">